-The reform sets out to create a favorable environment for doing business in Ukraine, which is a prerequisite for Ukraine to achieve a higher level of economic development and integration into the European Single Market.
+The purpose of the reform is to create a favourable environment for the development of and doing business in Ukraine, necessary for the country to achieve a higher level of economic growth and integration into the EU common market.

-Clear and transparent rules of market play, fair and predictable behavior of regulatory bodies, absence of regulatory barriers is crucial to a full-scale development of entrepreneurship in the country and attraction of investments.
-These are the conditions that should support initiatives in the sphere of business climate.
+Clear and transparent marketplace rules, fair and predictable behaviour of regulatory bodies and absence of regulatory barriers are vital for the comprehensive development of entrepreneurship and attracting investments into the country.
+These are the conditions that must be ensured by the business climate initiatives.

 Why change anything?